Yusron-nawawi/Yusron-nawawi/README.md

-## Selamat Data Di Github Yusron-nawawi
+## Selamat Datang Di Github Yusron-nawawi
+# Mahasiswa Semester 6 Jurusan Sistem Informasi UNU NTB

 <!--
 **Yusron-nawawi/Yusron-nawawi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.